 Confession No. 1:

 On my first project I never really got the “diagonal clove hitch knot.”
 No matter what I tried it never looked like the video.
-I ripped out the entire row several times and started over about 3 times.
+I ripped out the entire row several times and started over about three times.
 I finally decided to “let it go.”

 My hypothesis was that the small string I was working with didn’t lend itself well to this stitch.
 It just wasn’t going to look the same.
 And guess what?
 I was right.
 As soon as I started working with the larger rope the diagonal clove hitch knot looked exactly like the picture.
 Lesson here?
 Don’t give up, my friends.

 Confession No. 2: